-To create an improved sleep environment, the they are now also offer Sonorest Sleep Tones designed by experts for the ambient noise needs of tinnitus sufferers to help fall asleep and relax.
+To create an improved sleep environment, they are now also offering Sonorest Sleep Tones designed by experts for the ambient noise needs of tinnitus sufferers to help them fall asleep and relax.

 Basically, it makes no difference for some people.
 This is very common among supplement remedies, and is a frustration in the scientific community, as there's no hard evidence to support why it works only for some people.

 Lipo-Flavonoids are a subcategory of flavonoids that are relatively new in the cosmetic and health-food world.
 Of the roughly 5,000 flavonoid compounds that exist, lipo-flavonoids are less than 1% of the number of flavonoids that occur naturally in plant sources.
 However, some lipo-flavonoids are amongst the most potent in nature.
 Lipo-Flavonoids, which include epicatechin, quercetin, and other flavonoids, are some of the most powerful antioxidant phytochemicals that exist.

 They have been proven in numerous studies to offer a multitude of benefits for your health.
 Unlike other non-steroidal anti-inflammatory drugs (NSAIDs), lipo-flavonoids have not been known to produce an inflammatory response in the body.
 Lipo-flavonoids may even have anti-inflammatory benefits that are greater than those of the active compounds found in aspirin and other NSAIDs.